 HUDSON, N.Y. -- Smack in the middle of political debate season, Stageworks/Hudson has its say with "The Rivalry," a play by Norman Corwin that focuses on the granddaddy of all political debates, the 1858 Illinois U.S. Senate race debates -- seven of them in all -- between Republican newcomer Abraham Lincoln, a promising Illinois state legislator and fervent abolitonist, and Democrat incumbent Stephen Douglas, a devoted expansionist and author of the Kansas-Nebraska Bill of 1854 which repealed the 1820 Missouri Compromise and left the issue of slavery to be decided by the newly annexed territories themselves -- an issue that proved the sharpest difference and disagreement between Lincoln and Douglas.

 Long before sound bites, social media, television, radio, superficial analyses by pundits, and poll-driven campaigns, the Lincoln-Douglas debates took the measure of two men of deep conviction and principles who brought their argument directly to the people without filters, character assassination, half truths or glib shapeshifting calculated to satisfy whatever public mood was floating in the wind.
 Imagine!
 Honest men of honest conviction debating honestly contrasting principles of governance.
-What
+What a concept!

 "The Rivalry," which draws heavily on material from the debates -- Lincoln lost that election but drew enough national attention that he defeated Douglas for the presidency only two years later -- is told from the viewpoint of Douglas’ wife, Adele (a quietly engaging Susannah Jones), from a perspective of time after her husband’s death.
 And while Lincoln (played by Kurt Rhoads with modest reassurance and conviction) shares equal time with Douglas in the debates, in terms of the play’s dramatic architecture, he often seems straight man to the somewhat more complex Douglas, played with balance and understanding by Stephen Paul Johnson.